thaipbs-mis/context-engineering-intro/PRPs/templates/prp_base.md

 - ❌ Don't create new patterns when existing ones work
 - ❌ Don't skip validation because "it should work"
 - ❌ Don't ignore failing tests - fix them
-- ❌ Don't use sync functions in async context
+- ❌ Don't use any type - be specific with TypeScript
-- ❌ Don't hardcode values that should be config
+- ❌ Don't hardcode values that should be props/env vars
-- ❌ Don't catch all exceptions - be specific
+- ❌ Don't mutate state directly - use immutable updates
+- ❌ Don't forget to clean up effects (useEffect return)
+- ❌ Don't use index as key in dynamic lists